Melissa Riso Gets Cheeky In Bodysuit & High Heels: ‘I Enjoy My Alone Time’

 Melissa Riso took to Instagram earlier today where she put on a cheeky display for her 1.2 million-plus fans in a curve-hugging bodysuit.
-The 33-year-old has been hanging out at home in quarantine for the past few days, revealing to fans that it’s something that she genuinely has been enjoying.
+The 33-year-old has been hanging out at home in quarantine for the past few days, revealing to her followers that it’s something that she genuinely has been enjoying.
 In the latest addition to her page, the model gave followers a glimpse into how she’s been spending her free time.

-In the hot new snapshot, Riso posed in her backyard, standing on red brick pavers as she leaned into a doorway.
-The American cutie rested one arm on the trim of the door while tucking the other by her chest.
+In the new snapshot, Riso posed in her backyard, standing on red brick pavers as she leaned into a doorway.
+She rested one arm on the trim of the door while tucking the other by her chest.
 She looked spectacular in a tight-fitting gray bodysuit that hardly covered her figure, exposing her beautiful backside including her muscular booty and trim legs.
-The actress added a dark-wash jean jacket that fell off of her shoulders, in addition to a pair of high brown heels to her tiny 5’2″ frame.
+The actress added a dark-wash jean jacket that fell off of her shoulders, in addition to a pair of high brown heels to her tiny 5-foot-2-inch frame.

-The black-haired bombshell wore her locks down and straight while including a striking application of makeup that came complete with dark eyeliner and mascara as well as a light blush and gloss.
-In the caption of the sultry update, she shared with fans that she loves her alone time and actually thinks that the quarantine is good for the soul — something that she reiterated in another post earlier this week.
+Riso wore her locks down and straight while sporting a striking application of makeup that came complete with dark eyeliner and mascara, as well as a light blush and gloss.

+In the caption of the sultry update, Riso shared with fans that she loves her alone time and actually thinks that the quarantine is good for the soul, reiterating her sentiments from earlier in the week.

 View this post on Instagram